 How To Fishtail Braid Your Horse's Tail

-A fishtail braid is flatter in appearance than a standard (right over middle, left over middle) 3-strand braid, and has a slightly more elegant look to it.
+A tail braided with a fishtail braid is flatter in appearance than a standard (right over middle, left over middle) 3-strand braid, and has a slightly more elegant look to it.
 A fishtail braid may look complicated to do, but is really very simple.

 A completed fishtail braid.

-First, a few words of caution:
+First, though, a few words of caution:

 - Never leave a horse with a braided tail unattended.
 If the horse should get its tail caught on something a braided tail can hold surprisingly well, possibly causing the horse to struggle and injure itself.

 - Don't braid any type of braid too tightly over or near the tail bone.
 This can cut off circulation and cause minor or serious injury.
 You'll notice in the photos below we started our braid below the tail bone so as not to involve it in the braid at all.

 - Last but not least: Be cautious when handling or riding a horse that has had its tail braided for the first time.
 A horse that hasn't gotten accustomed to a braided tail might swish its tail and accidentally give itself a surprising whack with the braid.
 This may cause some horses to spook, bolt, or buck.

 Step 1: Begin by brushing your horse's tail until it is free of dirt, tangles, etc. Then divide the hair into two equal sections.